Got a minute to help? Take our quick website survey>

-- stop feeling numb, disconnected or dissociated (see dissociative disorders)
+- stop feeling numb, disconnected or dissociated (see dissocation and dissociative disorders)

-- create a reason to physically care for yourself
+- create a reason to physically care for themselves

-- express suicidal feelings and thoughts without taking your own life
+- express suicidal feelings and thoughts without taking their own life.

 Watch Ben, Lechelle, Debbie and Zainab talk about the reasons behind their self-harm, the different ways they have learned to cope and how they think friends and family could have supported them.